-The pupil growth fund is established by top-slicing the individual school budget and the overall amount is agreed annually by the Schools Forum.
+The pupil growth fund is established by top-slicing the individual school budget and the overall amount is agreed annually by the Education Funding Forum.
 Funding allocations will be made from this fund during the year.
 Any resulting overspend / underspend will be adjusted from the following year's allocation.

-SCC does not receive any additional funding from the Education and Skills Funding Agency (ESFA) towards in-year growth until the subsequent financial year.
+SCC does not receive any additional funding from the Department for Education (DfE) towards in-year growth until the subsequent financial year.